-Mandela Partners' tools and resources help guide practitioners--both locally and across the country--in planning and developing effective strategies for strengthening community economies and building equitable neighborhoods centered around local food.
+We created several resources to help guide practitioners--both locally and across the country--in planning and developing effective strategies for strengthening community economies and building equitable neighborhoods centered around local food.

-Mandela Partners in collaboration with several leading national practitioners, developed EFOD --a development strategy that uses food and agriculture to create economic opportunities, healthy neighborhoods, and explicitly seeks to build community assets, pride, and power by and with historically marginalized communities.
+Mandela Partners in collaboration with several leading national practitioners was a founding member of EFOD --a development strategy that uses food and agriculture to create economic opportunities, healthy neighborhoods, and explicitly seeks to build community assets, pride, and power by and with historically marginalized communities.

 This Brown Paper highlights field research and findings, and defines a set of criteria for developing a vision for community self-determination that builds on the histories of food-based struggles for economic autonomy and civil rights and recognition.